unkn0wn-root/cascache/README.md

 ## Distributed generations (multi-replica)

 Local generations are correct within a single process.
 In multi-replica deployments, share generations to eliminate cross-node windows and keep bulks safe across nodes.
-> LocalGenStore is single-process only.
+> LocalGenStore is **single-process only**.
 In multi-replica setups, both singles and bulks can be stale on nodes that haven’t observed the bump.
 Use a shared GenStore (e.g., Redis) for cross-replica correctness or run a single instance.